jaimetur/PhotoMigrator/help/6-other-features.md

 - With this feature, the Tool will rename all Albums subfolders (if they contain a flatten file structure) and homogenize all your Albums names with this format:
 - New Album Name: **'yyyy - Album Name' or 'yyyy-yyyy - Album Name'**
 - where 'yyyy' is the year of the files contained in each Album folder (if more than one year is found, then 'yyyy-yyyy' will indicate the range of years for the files contained in the Album folder.

+> [!TIP]
-- Recommendation: Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
+> - Recommendation: Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
 This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.

     ### Example of use:
     ```